nitesh585/Telephone-Number-Word-Generator/README.md

 + navigate to `./Telephone-Number-Word-Generator/dist` .
 + This directory contains `NumberGenerator.jar` file.

-To run this Jar file :
+To run this Jar file:
 + Window - Just double click on the jar file.
 + Linux - Run this command in the terminal `java -jar NumberGenerator.jar` .